-Hi, I’m Mary Beth, and I work for the IRS.
-Our income tax runs on a pay-as-you-go basis.
-That means we pay our taxes as we earn or receive income during the year, either by having taxes withheld or by making quarterly estimated tax payments.
-If you have income that's not subject to withholding, you probably need to make these quarterly payments.
-This includes, but is not limited to, self-employment income, interest, dividends, prizes, and rental income.
-It may also include sharing economy income or other activities where you are not an employee, such as income you earn by renting a spare bedroom or other scenarios.
-Generally, this income is taxable even if you don't receive an income statement.
-Normally, you pay estimated tax in four equal quarterly payments using form 1040-ES.
-But there are some exceptions.
-Here's the bottom line.
-If you expect to owe at least a thousand dollars, you may need to make estimated tax payments.
-And if you pay too little tax during the year, you may have to pay a penalty.
-So, if you have taxable income from any payer that doesn't withhold tax for you, check to see if estimated taxes apply in your situation.
-Go to irs.gov/payasyougo to determine if you need to set up quarterly estimated tax payments or to consider increasing your withholding if you have an employer.
+Income taxes are a pay as you go system.
+That means you pay your taxes as you earn income during the year.
+Either your employer withholds taxes from your pay or you pay quarterly estimated taxes on your own.
+If you have income that's not subject to withholding, you may need to make quarterly payments.
+This includes income such as self-employment income, interest, dividends, prizes and rental income.
+It may also include income earned from gig work or other activities where you are not an employee, such as money you earn as a for-hire driver, delivery person or other service provider.
+Generally, this income is taxable even if you don't receive an income statement form such as a W-2 or 1099.
+So, make sure you keep track of how much you earn.
+Go to irs.gov/payments to learn more about payment options.
+You can pay online, by phone or with the IRS2go mobile app.
+When you electronically file your tax return, you can schedule your estimated tax payments with an electronic funds withdrawal from your bank account.
+Other free electronic payment options include: Pay online from your bank account using IRS Direct Pay and the Electronic Federal Tax Payment System or EFTPS.
+You must register to use this one.
+You can also use a debit credit card or digital wallet option or pay with cash at one of over 26,000 participating retail stores nationwide.
+But, know that the provider, not the IRS, charges fees for these choices.
+You may also choose to pay estimated tax payments in four equal quarterly payments using Form 1040-ES and mailing it with a check to the IRS.
+Here's the bottom line: If you expect to owe at least $1,000 in taxes, you may need to make estimated tax payments.
+And, if you pay too little tax during the year, you may have to pay a penalty.
+So, if you have taxable income from any payer that doesn't withhold tax for you, check to see if you need to make estimated tax payments.
+Go to IRS.gov/payasyougo to learn if you need to set up quarterly estimated tax payments or to see if you should increase your withholding if you have an employer.